-The committee has been pleased to welcome representatives of the South Central Ambulance Service (SCAS) twice within the last year in order to scrutinise their actions in response to their inadequate rating by the Care Quality Commission (CQC).
-The committee are reassured that the trust is making progress towards identified areas for improvement in the CQC report and has built up a good relationship with outgoing Chief Executive, Will Hancock.

-The committee is also looking forward to have taking a closer look at Oxfordshire response time data by locality, once the SCAS technology allows the breakdown of this data to middle layer super output areas (MSOA).
+The Committee has been pleased to have welcomed representatives of the South Central Ambulance Service (SCAS) twice within the last year; in order to scrutinise their actions in response to their inadequate rating by the Care Quality Commission (CQC).
+The Committee are reassured that the Trust is making progress towards the identified areas for improvement in the CQC report and have built up a good relationship with outgoing Chief Executive Will Hancock.
+Further to providing valuable feedback to SCAS in regards to their Improvement Programme, the Committee is also looking forward to have taking a closer look at Oxfordshire Response time data by locality, once the SCAS technology allows the break-down of this data to Middle Layer Super Output Areas (MSOA).